EngineerBetter/cf-plex/README.md

 ### Group Mode

-Manage APIs in named groups.
+Manage APIs in **named groups**.
 Use cases include operating on all non-production instances at once.

 * `cf-plex add-api -g nonprod https://api.nonprod.example.com username password` Add an API to the 'nonprod' group
 * `cf-plex list-apis` Show all groups and APIs